Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability

-For stars above the main sequence, activity is seen both in stars that have recently formed and are still contracting to the main sequence (pre-main-sequence stars, which include fully convective T\,Tauri stars) and stars that have exhausted their core hydrogen supply and are moving away from the main sequence, once again en route to a fully-convective giant phase, now sustained by nuclear fusion of helium and heavier elements in either their core or in shells surrounding a burned out core.
+For stars above the \indexit{star!magnetic activity}main sequence, activity is seen both in stars that have recently formed and are still contracting to the main sequence (pre-main-sequence stars, which include fully convective T\,Tauri stars) and stars that have exhausted their core hydrogen supply and are moving away from the main sequence, once again en route to a fully-convective giant phase, now sustained by nuclear fusion of helium and heavier elements in either their core or in shells surrounding a burned out core.

 During their main-sequence phases, cool stars exhibit a variety of activity patterns.
-A clear activity cycle,\indexit{stellar activity cycle} as exhibited by the Sun ever\indexit{activity cycle!stars} since the Maunder minimum [(a period from about 1645~CE to 1715\,CE during which sunspots were very infrequent and sometimes absent for multiple years)], is relatively rare, even for solar analogs: only roughly 60\%\ of solar-like stars show a clear activity cycle, and the reasons for this and for those that set the cycle duration are still being researched (see Fig.~\ref{fig:HK_stars}).
+A clear activity cycle,\indexit{stellar!activity!cycle} as exhibited by the \indexit{sunspot!cycle!stars}Sun ever\indexit{activity cycle|see{sunspot}} since the Maunder minimum [(a period from about 1645~CE to 1715\,CE during which sunspots were very infrequent and sometimes absent for multiple years)], is relatively rare, even for solar analogs: only roughly 60\%\ of solar-like stars show a clear activity cycle, and the reasons for this and for those that set the cycle duration are still being researched (see Fig.~\ref{fig:HK_stars}).

-A few\indexit{flat-activity star} Sun-like stars in the solar neighborhood are so-called flat-activity stars, showing\indexit{stellar activity!flat-activity} no clear cycle at all, yet they rotate with a period similar to that of the Sun.
-Such stars have been argued to be in a state similar to the solar\indexit{Maunder minimum} Maunder minimum [\ldots]''
+A few\indexit{flat-activity star} Sun-like stars in the solar neighborhood are so-called flat-activity stars, showing\indexit{stellar!activity!flat-activity} no clear cycle at all, yet they rotate with a period similar to that of the Sun.
+Such stars have been argued to be in a state similar to the solar\indexit{Maunder Minimum} Maunder minimum [\ldots]''